 The Business Takeaway

-Fast search is not just a technical improvement – it directly impacts users and business.
+As Jakob Nielsen's research on usability has demonstrated, perceived application quality is directly tied to response time, and users associate sub-second interactions with professional-grade software.
+Fast search is not just a technical improvement but directly impacts users and business outcomes.
 With the new approach:

 Conclusion: Search Should Be Invisible